resource enables merchants to process orders they receive through Buy on Google.

 - To deploy your implementation in a production environment.

 You indicate which version you want to use in the URL:

-Sandbox mode supports the following additional methods that production mode does not:
+Sandbox mode supports the following additional methods that production mode doesn't:

-functionality works on all of the API documentation pages.
+createtestorder page.
+Try the API works on all the API

 createtestorder.
 To call